-Costa Brava artists are famous!
+Costa Brava is a region famous for its artists!
 Throughout time the Costa Brava has been the birthplace of several great and renowned artists.
-In the early twentieth century the beauty of the region attracted many extremely influential artists, including Picasso, Rusiñol and Dalí.
+In the early twentieth century the beauty of the region attracted many extremely influential artists; including for instance Picasso, Rusiñol, Dalí and more.
 These artists were the first to notice the natural beauty of Costa Brava, and to express this beauty in their paintings for everyone to see.
 In fact, they were even at times described as the settlers of the land!

 Find your accommodation now!

 Santiago Rusiñol was the greatest representative of Catalan modernism in the late nineteenth and early twentieth centuries.
-His life was the perfect example of that of an artist; dabbling in painting, literature, poetry and theater.
-Rusiñol was responsible for turning Sitges into the capital of modernism and was the host of 5 modernist parties at which an entire entourage of the most representative figures of Catalan modernism met.
+Moreover, his life was the perfect example of that of an artist; dabbling in painting, literature, poetry and theater.
+Rusiñol was responsible for turning Sitges into the capital of modernism; and was the host of 5 modernist parties at which an entire entourage of the most representative figures of Catalan modernism met.

-This Spanish painter and sculptor was one of the artists who could not resist the charms of Costa Brava!
-During his time in Horta de Sant Joan, Tarragona, Picasso was inspired by nature and the modernist ideas that occupied the area, which led to the beginning of his career and the start of his “blue period“.
+This Spanish painter and sculptor was one of the most renown artists who could not resist the charms of Costa Brava.
+During his time in Horta de Sant Joan, Tarragona, Picasso was inspired by nature and the modernist ideas that occupied the area; which led to the beginning of his career and the start of his “blue period“.
 In the spring of this period, Picasso began his work “La vie“; one of his most complex paintings.

-Picasso stayed there twice: first for about nine months between 1898-1899 and after that for almost 10 years when he returned with his muse Fernande Olivier.
+In the same vein, Picasso stayed in the Costa Brava region twice in his life.
+Firstly, for about nine months between 1898-1899; and after that for almost 10 years when he returned with his muse Fernande Olivier.

-- Plane: The most central airport of the Costa Brava is Girona and from there you can take a bus to your final destination.
+- By plane: The most central airport of the Costa Brava is Girona and from there you can take a bus to your final destination.

 - Car: You can take any of the country roads or the Mediterranean motorway A7 motorway leading from France to Algeciras that goes to all the destinations of Costa Brava.

-- Train: There are several trains available to take from the Sants and Catalunya Station, which will take you to Costa Brava.
+- By train: There are several trains available to take from the Sants and Catalunya Station, which will take you to Costa Brava.
 We recommend you check the timetables and prices before you go.